ReallySmall/Stackduino-v0.1---v1.1/README.md

 Stackduino
 ==========
+Stackduino is a controller for automating focus stacking which you can build yourself.

+Focus stacking is a technique commonly used in macro-photography which combines multiple images taken at different focus distances (using a linear stage) to give a resulting image with a greater depth of field than any of the individual source images.
+Focus stacking can be done manually by adjusting the linear stage to the next position, releasing the camera shutter and repeating.
+There are some drawbacks to doing it by hand however:

+- Adjusting the stage accurately by eye can be difficult and repeating that accuracy for every focus slice, even more so.
+Any slices which are too deep will create an out of focus band in the final image
+- Touching the equipment introduces vibration and small movements which can effect the final image adversely
+- Manual stacking is time-consuming.
+If photographing a live subject the window of opportunity may be lost before the stack is complete

+Attaching a small stepper motor to the linear stage's actuator and controlling it electronically avoids these problems.
+Focus stacks become quick, accurate and repeatable.

-Stackduino is a diy focus stacking controller for automating the process of taking image slices at high magnification to compile afterwards with software.
+Stackduino is a focus stacking controller which coordinates a stepper motor and a camera's shutter release to automate the stacking process.
 With some tweaks to the code, it could also be used for any other application which involves moving a camera and taking a picture - such as 3d scanning, time-lapse, panorama stitching etc.

-It uses an ATMega MCU, an easydriver and optocouplers to move the camera/ subject a chosen distance, take a photo and then repeat the process a specified number of times until enough image slices have been taken to compile into a stack.
+This repository includes the gerber files required to produce a pcb, a parts list and the code required to run the controller.
+In addition, you will need a focus stacking setup to connect it to(!) and optionally an enclosure to put the controller into.

 Features:
 Manual fwd/ bwd control of stepper motor to set up the shot